badosu/sine_synth.lv2/README.md

 ### Performance

-- Replace trigonometric function with wavetable
+- Replace trigonometric function with wavetable lookup
-- Render only active voices
+- Loop only through active voices on sample rendering

 ### Usability

-- Reduce ADSR parameters
+- Simplify ADSR parameters
+- Remove limit on active voice quantity

+### Sound

 - Test weird combinations of ADSR parameters and check if clicking is expected or not
+- Apply normalization on voice output if improvements are noticeable

 License
 -------